ikolossvary/proba/content/project/prof-act/index.md

 ## Conference talks

-- The Assouad spectrum of Lalley-Gatzouras carpets (C)
+- The Assouad spectrum of Lalley-Gatzouras carpets (C); July 3-7, 2023.
-  - vmi
+{{< spoiler text="Abstract" >}}
+Fraser and Yu determined the Assouad spectrum of BedfordMcMullen carpets when they introduced this new dimension spectra in 2018.
+In the talk, I will highlight interesFng new phenomena that the spectrum exhibits in the more general Lalley-Gatzouras class.
+Based on joint work with Jonathan M. Fraser and Amlan Banaji.
+{{< /spoiler >}}

 - First item
   - A sub-item